 Choosing the right colour palette for your furniture is also key to influencing your guest’s mood.
 Whether that be dramatic red tones which are believed to induce hunger which would be a perfect choice for a restaurant, or perhaps pink, a perfect calming colour for spaces in which to relax.

-Want to know more about how you can use seating to influence your guests?
+Want to know more about how you can tailor your restaurant seating strategy to influence your guests?
 Take a look at our infographic below and download "The Science of Seating" for when you're considering your next hospitality interior scheme.

 Get in Touch

 If you’re redesigning the layout of your restaurant, we can help you with our space planning service we offer.
-We’re experts in creating bespoke and custom hospitality furniture for restaurants, bars, and hotels.
+Here at Lugo we're experts in creating bespoke and custom hospitality furniture for restaurants, bars, and hotels.